OLIVE OIL AND OLIVES

-THE USE OF OLIVES IN A NUTRITIONAL BALANCING PROGRAM
+THE USE OF OLIVES IN A DEVELOPMENT PROGRAM

-A few olives each week are okay during a nutritional balancing program.
-However, the only variety that is recommended is the botija olive.
+A few botija olives each week are okay during a development program.
+The only variety that is recommended is the botija olive.
 Botija olives are an older variety of olive that is much less refined and hybridized.
 This means they are much drier, and contain less oil.
 Since oil is a yin substance, these olives are much more yang than most others, and this is one reason they are recommended while the others are not nearly as good.

 Selenium.
 Another reason this olive is suggested is its high content of a very bioavailable selenium.

 It is difficult to find such an excellent form of selenium today.
 The oil is also quite good, as are other nutrients it contains.
 The best ones, and most yang ones, are dried, either with or without the pits.

 If you buy the ones with pits, you can crack open the pits with a nut cracker and eat the seeds as well (see below).
 Just eat 3 or 4 seeds weekly, as more are not needed and may be slightly toxic for some people.